 There is continuing focus on reducing the possibilities for international corporations to take unintended advantage from the Danish International taxation systems (transfer pricing).

 VAT is calculated with a rate of 25%.

 OTHER

-Denmark has a liberal/conservative government.
-The government has ruled since summer 2015.
-There will be a new election in spring 2019.
+Denmark has a labour/socialist government.
+The government has ruled since spring/summer 2019.
+A new election must be held no later than 4 years after the last election.